-WASHINGTON (AP) -- Orders for long-lasting factory goods edged up slightly in April.
-But a measure of tracks business investment spending fell for a second straight month.
+WASHINGTON (AP) -- U.S. businesses stepped up their orders for long-lasting manufactured goods in May, and a gauge of their investment plans rose for a third straight month.

 The Commerce Department said Tuesday that orders for durable goods rose 3.6 percent, matching April's gain.
 Most of the increase was due to a surge in commercial aircraft orders, which tend to fluctuate sharply from month to month.
 Still, businesses also ordered more computers, communications equipment, machinery and metals.